 Although our office is snugly situated on Florida’s southwest coast, the challenges of winter and three- or even four-season sailing are never far from our minds.
 Most of our testers hail from icier climates, and a brisk winter sail on our home waters of Sarasota Bay brings enough chill to remind us that staying warm and dry takes a much higher priority on most of the planet than it does here.

-For those readers who will soon be facing cooler temperatures, the upcoming November 2018 issue takes a broader look at the essentials of staying warm, focusing on the first principles—under layers, accessories, how to wear them, and what materials stay dry.
+For those readers who will soon be facing cooler temperatures, the November 2018 report on extreme sailing clothing takes a broader look at the essentials of staying warm, focusing on the first principles—under layers, accessories, how to wear them, and what materials stay dry.